ligato/docs/docs/developer-guide/kvscheduler.md

 </br>
 </br>

-* **Value Status** (`struct BaseValueStatus`) provides details on the executed operation, the last returned error, and the list of unmet dependencies.
-The status of one or more values and their updates can be read and watched for via the [KVScheduler API][value-states-api].
-More information on this API can be found [below](#api).
+* **Value Status** (`struct BaseValueStatus`) contains details on the executed operation, the last returned error, and the list of unmet dependencies.
+The KV Scheduler API can read the value status, and watch for updates.
 </br>
 </br>

-* **Metadata** (`interface{}`) is additional run-time information of an undefined type assigned to a value.
-It is updated following a CRUD operation or agent restart.
+* **Metadata** (`interface{}`) contains additional run-time information of an undefined type assigned to a value.
+Metadata updates follow a CRUD operation or agent restart.
 An example of metadata is the [sw_if_index][vpp-iface-idx], which is maintained for every interface alongside its value.
 </br>
 </br>

 * **Metadata Map**, also known as index-map, implements the mapping between a value label and its metadata for a given value type.
-It is exposed in read-only mode to allow other plugins to read and reference metadata.
-For example, the interface plugin exposes its metadata map [here][vpp-iface-map].
-It is used by the ARP plugin, the route plugin, and other plugins to read the sw_if_index of target interfaces.
-KV Scheduler creates and updates Metadata maps.
+The KV Scheduler creates and updates Metadata maps.
+Other plugins can read and reference the metadata in read-only mode.
+For example, the interface plugin exposes its [interface metadata map][vpp-iface-map] containing the `sw_if-index` for each interface.
+The ARP plugin, the route plugin, and other plugins use the `sw_if_index` to reference specific interfaces.
 </br>
 </br>

 * **[Value origin][value-origin]** defines the source of the value.
-For example, it could be configuration data received from the NB, or data that was automatically created in the SB such as default routes and the loop0 interface.
+The value origin options are NB, SB and unknown.
 </br>
 </br>

-* **Key-value pairs** are manipulated by CRUD operations.
+* **Key-value pairs** represent a key and associated value.
+CRUD operations such as `CREATE` manipulate key-value pairs.
+Every key-value pair must have at most one KV Descriptor.
 </br>
 </br>

-* **Dependency** is defined for a value, and it references another key-value pair that must be created and exist before the dependent value can be created.
-If a dependency is not satisfied, the dependent value must remain cached in the `PENDING` state.
-Multiple dependencies can be defined for a dependent value; All dependencies must be satisfied before the dependent value can be created.
+* **Dependency** is defined for a dependency value.
+It references another key-value pair that must be created and exist before the dependent value is created.
+If a dependency is not satisfied, the dependent value remains cached in the `PENDING` state.
+Multiple dependencies can be defined for a dependent value.
+All dependencies must be satisfied before the dependent value can be created.
 </br>
 </br>

-* **Derived value** is a single field of the original value or its property.
-It is manipulated separately (possibly using its own dependencies) through custom CRUD operations.
-It can be used as a target for dependencies of other key-value pairs.
-For example, every [interface to be assigned to a bridge domain][bd-interface] is treated as a [separate key-value pair][bd-derived-vals], dependent on the [target interface to be created first][bd-iface-deps], but otherwise not blocking the rest of the bridge domain to be programmed.
-See this [control-flow][bd-cfd] demonstrating the order of operations needed to create a bridge domain.
+* **Derived value** is single field associated with an original value or its property.
+Custom CRUD operations manipulate the derived value, possibly using its own dependencies.
+A derived value can be used as a target for dependencies of other key-value pairs.
+For example, every [interface assigned to a bridge domain][bd-interface] is treated as a [separate key-value pair][bd-derived-vals], dependent on the [target interface to be created first][bd-iface-deps].
+Additionally, it does not block the remaining bridge domain programming.
+See the [bridge domain control-flow][bd-cfd] demonstrating the order of operations needed to create a bridge domain.
 </br>
 </br>

 * **Graph** of values is KV Scheduler-internal in-memory storage for all configured and pending key-value pairs.
-Graph edges represent inter-value relations, such as "depends-on" or "is-derived-from", and graph nodes are the key-value pairs themselves.
+Graph edges represent inter-value relations, such as "depends-on" or "is-derived-from".
+Graph nodes represent the key-value pairs.

-!!! note
-    Plugin configurators no longer need to implement their own caches for pending values.

-* **Graph Refresh** is the process of updating the graph content to reflect the real SB state.
-This is achieved by calling the `Retrieve` function of every descriptor that supports this operation, and adding/updating graph vertices with the retrieved values.
-Refresh is performed just before the [Full or Downstream resync](#resync).
-Or after a failed CRUD operation for only those vertices impacted by the failure.
+* **Graph Refresh** updates the graph content to reflect the real SB state.
+This process calls the `Retrieve()` function of every descriptor that supports this operation.
+It adds or updates graph vertices with the retrieved values.
+Refresh is performed just prior to [full or downstream resync](#resync).
+Or after a failed CRUD operation for vertices impacted by the failure.
 </br>
 </br>

 * **KV Descriptor** implements CRUD operations and defines derived values and dependencies for a single value type.
-To learn more, please read how to [implement your own KVDescriptor](kvdescriptor.md).
+To learn more, read how to [implement your own KVDescriptor](kvdescriptor.md).
+For an in-depth discussion, see the [KV Descriptors section](kvdescriptor.md).

+To retrieve KV Scheduler graph details, use the [graph snapshot API](../api/api-kvs.md#graph-snapshot), or the [agentctl dump](../user-guide/agentctl.md#dump) command.

 ---

+- check can be and ed
+- add active voice examples or comments
+- update text from concepts section
+- look over rest pointer in kvs troubleshooting

 ### Dependencies